easyinsight/easyinsight.github.io/_posts/2018-05-16-may-tweaks-and-changes.markdown

 author: "James Boe"
 ---

-As we finish up our GDPR work, we've also found time to make some further improvements as well.
+As we finish up our GDPR work, we've also found time to make some further improvements as well.<!--more-->

 When you edit fields in the report editor, the edit is now through a movable window instead of a separate page.
 This change makes it easier to see your existing report data as you edit fields, as well as avoiding unnecessary lengthy report refreshes.

 <img style="max-width:300px" src="/images/edit_window_move.png" alt="Edit Window Move" class="img img-responsive"/>